 \section{Discussions}

-In the present paper we have proposed a new scheme of a unified theory by dint of the renormalization group methodology.
+In the present paper we have proposed a new scheme of a unified theory by using Wilson's renormalization group methodology.
 The Ginzburg-Landau Lagrangian introduced at the beginning of the paper can be looked upon as the representative of a new symmetry that connects gravitation and the three gauge interactions.
 The exact Lie algebra, the generators, the operators and their properties corresponding to this renormalization group technique is beyond the scope of the current paper.
-But, it is likely to be achieved in the course of future research.\\ The importance of the {\it fundamental Length Scaling Factor} (analogous to the cosmic scaling factor), in terms of the epoch of the universe has been investigated in a quantitative manner.
+But is a good topic for future research.\\ The importance of the {\it Fundamental Length Scaling Factor} (analogous to the cosmic scaling factor), in terms of the epoch of the universe has been investigated in a quantitative manner.
 A detailed qualitative analysis of this parameter might prove as a key ingredient to conceive the concept of unification.\\

 As already mentioned, there is a bispinorial underpinning for space time \cite{BGS-0106051}.
 This arises because, as explained in the reference, there are actually two Weyl spinors which have opposite behaviour under reflection.
 So, near the Compton wavelength, we have the bispinorial space.
 At distances far from the Compton wavelength we return to the usual Minkowski spacetime.
 So gravitation and electromagnetism get a joint description and further if we use the electro weak unification –– we have here a \textit{theory of everything.}